DataTalksClub/mlops-zoomcamp/cohorts/2023/05-monitoring/homework.md

 ## Deadline

-The deadline for submitting is 3 July (Monday), 23:00 CEST (Berlin time).
+The deadline for submitting is 7 July (Friday), 23:00 CEST (Berlin time).

 After that, the form will be closed.